We love having visitors on our campus, but due to COVID-19, there is guidance we need you to follow. Please also

 Our campuses are across Kent, but are easy to travel to by train, bus or car, and easy information including campus maps are here.

 Where possible, we recommend sustainable modes of transport.
-If possible because of Coronavirus, please avoid busy times if using public transport and consider wearing a face covering.
+If possible because of Covid, please avoid busy times if using public transport and consider wearing a face covering.
 Please be aware that, as city-centre Campuses, we have limited car parking.
 We have a small number of visitor spaces, and your host can request one.
 If none are available please use public car parks or public transport options.

 GUIDANCE FOR HOSTS

 Christ Church staff hosting any visitors on campus must complete the Visitor Register Form

 Where possible, consider if the visit needs to be face to face, or could be virtual.
 For any visit to campus to go ahead, visitors must:

 - be covered by existing or new risk assessments

 - hosting staff must have discussed any additional mitigations required to keep them safe if they are clinically vulnerable or extremely vulnerable to COVID-19

 The University host must ensure:

 - That onsite guidance on Covid including face coverings and hygiene measures are explained to visitors before arrival, as well as the standard Health and Safety Emergency Information

 - That they or a representative meet the visitor at the designated point, or access cannot go ahead